 Note: You don’t have to change anything in your employment history.
 We’re just changing the headline here.

 Other things to keep in mind here…

-Also avoid having too many abbreviations or certifications in your headline (or in your name).
+Also, avoid having too many abbreviations or certifications in your headline (or in your name).
 It’s okay to put one, like PMP (Project Management Professional).
-A lot of people put this in their headline.
+A lot of people put this in their headlines.
 John Brown, PMP.
 That’s fine.